-ACA 26-51-806 (d)(1) requires a completed copy of the corporation's Federal Corporate Income Tax Return, Form 1120, 1120S, or other form, along with all schedules and documents, be attached to the Arkansas "C" Corporation Income Tax Return, Form AR1100CT.
+ACA 26-51-806 (d)(1) requires a completed copy of the corporation's Federal Corporate Income Tax Return, Form 1120, along with all schedules and documents, be attached to the Arkansas "C" Corporation Income Tax Return, Form AR1100CT.
 The Federal return may be submitted by CD, PDF, TIF format, or attached in paper form.
+If the Arkansas return is filed on paper and the federal return is more than 500 pages, it must be submitted on CD, thumb-drive, or submitted electronically in ATAP or by e-mail to corporation.income@dfa.arkansas.gov.